Roku Logo

 Roku LogoRoku Logo PNG

 The Roku logo demonstrates the company’s commitment to providing users with convenient service and useful content.
 The emblem shows an uninterrupted flow of information.
-It is enough to connect Smart TV to the TV, and a sea of various information is guaranteed.
+It is enough to connect the Smart TV to the TV, and a sea of various information is guaranteed.

 Roku: Brand overview